EspressoAdvice.comUpdated April 2026

 Where it falls short: no Bluetooth connectivity, which matters if you want to log shots to an app.
 The auto-off function can occasionally annoy during longer processes.

 Who should buy it: The majority of home espresso enthusiasts.
-It's the scale we recommend most often because it performs excellently without unnecessary premium pricing.
+It's the most-recommended scale in this category because it performs excellently without unnecessary premium pricing.

 The premium choice: Fellow Tally Pro - £220